 Once the glacier retreated, the rock layers which were embedded with the fossils from the Western Interior Seaway were exposed.

 In the summer of 1972 word spread from bentonite miners that substantial fossils were being found in the Pembina Hills.
 Local residents Henry Isaak and Don Bell took the initiative to venture out and see if the tales were true.
 Indeed they were!
 Henry Isaak soon became the museum's curator, acquiring grants for summer students and over the next 2 years excavated 30 mosasaur and 20 plesiosaur specimens from the ground where bentonite was being mined.

 With the help of the Pembina Mountain Clays mining company, through the previous curator Henry Isaak and volunteer high school students, the CFDC has excavated over 500 specimens.

-This is the story so far.
-We will continue with our fossil hunting on the Manitoba Escarpment with the prospect of substantial fossil finds always being very likely; the most recent notable find was 'Betsy' (named after Dr Elizabeth Nicholls) a 23 foot long plesiosaur found in a cow pasture in 2004 and recovered in 2005.
-We are working on the preservation of 'Betsy' in our own laboratory and in laboratories at the University of Winnipeg where the stomach contents of 'Betsy' are being analyzed.
+We have continued our fossil hunting on the Manitoba Escarpment with the prospect of substantial fossil finds always being very likely; notable finds include 'Betsy' (named after Dr Elizabeth Nicholls) a 23-foot long plesiosaur found in a cow pasture in 2004 and recovered in 2005.
+We are working on the preservation of 'Betsy' in our own laboratory and in laboratories at the University of Winnipeg where the stomach contents of 'Betsy' were reported.